- 1 What is the IRS FATCA Amnesty Program?

 Foreign Account Tax Compliance Act

 FATCA has many components to it.
-It impacts both individuals, entities and institutions, but our focus is on individuals and businesses with an individual reporting requirement on Form 8938,
+It impacts both individuals, entities and institutions, but our focus is on individuals and businesses with an individual reporting requirement on Form 8938, A person (Individual or Entity) files FATCA by preparing and submitting a Form 8938 along with their 1040 Tax Return.

 What is a FATCA Letter?